Field ReferenceInventory

 Lot.
 A specific receipt or production run of a product.
 Lots have a lot number, received date, quantity, location, and remaining quantity.
 Two batches of the same SKU received on different days are two separate lots.

 Status.
-Each lot is available, on_hold, quarantine, consumed, or expired.
-Only available lots are pickable for production. on_hold and quarantine are visible but blocked from being consumed.
+Each lot is Available, On hold, Quarantine, Consumed, or Expired.
+Only Available lots are pickable for production.
+On hold and Quarantine lots are visible but blocked from being consumed.

 Where inventory comes from